Kyril Louis-Dreyfus explains Lee Johnson's sacking as Sunderland head coach

-Kyril Louis-Dreyfus explains Lee Johnson's sacking as Sunderland head coach following Bolton Wanderers thrashing
+Sunderland AFC news: Kyril Louis-Dreyfus explains Lee Johnson's sacking as head coach following Bolton Wanderers thrashing

 Sunderland have announced that head coach Lee Johnson has left the club with immediate effect.